Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

-The simple layout of the \dlp{} trap comes at the expense of sacrificing magnetic field gradient and intensity.
-To illustrate this, we show the magnetic field distributions for such a trap in \Fref{fig:DLschematic}.
-In \Fref{fig:DLschematic}(d,g) the trap region is visible as the region of the surface plot surrounded by high field intensity.
-As can be seen in \Fref{fig:DLschematic}(e,f,h,i) a particle with a diameter similar to the trap size will fill up the trap region and is stable in the z direction due to gravity, since there is no magnetic field from above pushing it down.
-For these particle sizes, the \dlp{} trap is magneto-gravitational.
+We now turn to analyze the properties of the \DLP{} trap and show in \fref{fig:DLschematic} its magnetic field distribution.
+In \fref{fig:DLschematic}(d,g) the trap region is visible as the region surrounded by high field intensity.
+As can be seen in \fref{fig:DLschematic}(e,f,h,i) a particle with a diameter similar to the trap size fills up the trap region and is stable in the z direction due to gravity, since there is no magnetic field from above pushing it down.
+For these particle sizes, the \DLP{} trap is magneto-gravitational \cite{slezak_cooling_2018}.
+Hence, the simple layout of the \DLP{} trap comes at the expense of sacrificing magnetic field gradient and intensity.

-Just as for the \AHC{}-trap, the breaking of symmetry due to the openings of the coils has a significant effect in the \dlp{} trap.
-As shown in \Fref{fig:DLschematic}(i), the field at the opening of the coil on the side of the current feed lines interferes constructively with the field generated by the inner coil, creating a higher field intensity at the left side of the particle that pushes it towards the direction of positive x.
+The breaking of symmetry due to the openings of the coil wires has a significant effect in the \DLP{} trap.
+As shown in \fref{fig:DLschematic}(i), the field on the side of the current feed lines interferes constructively with the field generated by the inner coil, creating a higher field intensity at the left side of the particle that pushes it towards the direction of positive x.
 At the same time, the field opening at the opposite side weakens the field, creating a lower field intensity at the right side of the particle, which weakens the push in the direction of negative x towards the coil center.
-These two factors combined weaken the restoring force along the x-axis, which can potentially lead to the particle not being trapped.
-Thus, a careful design of the \dlp{} trap is required in order to achieve stable levitation.
+This effect can lead to the particle not being trapped.
+Thus, a careful design of the \DLP{} trap is required in order to achieve stable levitation.
 As a rule of thumb, the opening left between the wires should be smaller than the wire width of the coil.
-The trap center position is displaced from the coil center towards the opening, and the trap frequency along that direction is smaller than for any other in-plane direction.

 \paragraph{Trap frequency}